stealthman22/100-days-of-code/r5-log.md

 Highlevel, Garbage collected, both compiled(just in time) and interpreted. multiparadigm, prototype based.
  First class fucntions dynamiccally typed, single threaded with a non-blocking event loop

+### Day 60 (long update)

+sorry for no updates.
+I have finished the js theory lectures, took a while to assimilate them.
+Also been doing some extra things, built a ladning page for a company I might be doing a thing with soon, and also did some copy designs too.
+WOuld work on being more regular from now on